wongyah/awesome-technical-writing-learning/README.md

 But wait a minute, you still need to adopt an **📙 editorial style guide for technical writing** at first.
 If you forget what editorial style guides are or why you need one, go back to [Google Technical Writing Courses for Engineers](https://developers.google.cn/tech-writing/resources) for a refresher.

-- [ASD-STE100 Simplified Technical English](https://www.asd-ste100.org/request.html) - An international specification widely used in the aerospace and defense industry and other manufacturing industries, containing a set of writing rules and a controlled dictionary.
+- [ASD-STE100 Simplified Technical English](https://asd-ste100.org/STE_downloads.html) - International standard widely used in the aerospace and defense industry and other manufacturing industries, containing a set of writing rules and a controlled dictionary.
+- [NASA Technical Documentation Style Guide](https://standards.nasa.gov/sites/default/files/standards/KSC/F/0/ksc-df-107_rev_f_07082017.pdf) - Technical writing and formatting conventions for formal documents (books) and engineering documents prepared for or by Kennedy Space Center.
 - [The IBM Style Guide](https://www.tedwangtw.cn/Document/books/IBM%20Style%20Guide.pdf) - First published by IBM Press in 2011.
 It emphasizes a helpful, direct, and authoritative tone and topic-based writing (DITA).
 - [Red Hat Technical Writing Style Guide](https://stylepedia.net/style/6.1/) - For all kinds of technical documentation, including training and examination content.
 It emphasizes a formal writing style, with the IBM Style Guide as the preferred reference.
 - [Red Hat Supplementary Style Guide for Product Documentation](https://redhat-documentation.github.io/supplementary-style-guide/) - Supplementary to the IBM Style Guide.
 It provides format examples in AsciiDoc.
 - [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) - For computer technology and software documentation.
 It emphasizes a warm and relaxed conversational voice.
+- [Microsoft Localization Style Guide](https://learn.microsoft.com/en-us/globalization/reference/microsoft-style-guides) - Translation and style conventions  for 78 languages in computer technology and software documentation.
 - [Google Developer Documentation Style Guide](https://developers.google.cn/style) -  For software documentation.
 It emphasizes a casual and natural conversational tone with specific format recommendations for HTML and Markdown.
 - [GitLab Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html) - For open source software documentation written in Markdown.
 It emphasizes topic-based writing and format guidelines for Markdown.
 - [SUSE Documentation Style Guide](https://documentation.suse.com/en-us/style/current/single-html/docu_styleguide/#) - For software documentation.
 It emphasizes a professional tone and comprehensive markup reference for DocBook.
 - [Apple Style Guide](https://support.apple.com/zh-cn/guide/applestyleguide/welcome/web) - For Apple materials, nothing special.
+- [A Guide to Technical Writing](https://www.noor-book.com/en/ebook-A-guide-to-technical-writing-pdf) - The first style guide for technical writing in the world, by Thomas Arthur Rickard in 1908.

 ### General purpose editorial style guides